Drinks for the December Holidays

 (2.6 standard drinks* - 2.9 units per serve)

 In Panama Enrique Ignacio Auvert, who works at Restaurante Gula, makes a pretty spectacular Flip around this time of year.
 He calls the drink, The Present, and says that by muddling fresh thyme into a cinnamon syrup he gets an herbal pine note that’s reminiscent of Christmas.
-Ron Zacapa® Rum is the base of ‘The Present’ and the other ingredients include Grand Marnier®, and of course, an egg.
+Ron Zacapa® Rum is the base of ‘The Present’ and the other ingredients include orange liqueur and, of course, an egg.

 50ml Ron Zacapa® Rum

 10ml Cinnamon syrup

 1 x Thyme spring

 Garnish: Smoked thyme, grated nutmeg and orange peel oils (discard the peel).

 Method: Softly muddle the thyme and cinnamon syrup in a mixing glass, then add ice and the remaining ingredients.
 Shake and strain into a chilled coupe.
 Add the garnishes.